Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 **Stance Change**
 You learn a Fighting Style feat of your choice.
 You do not gain the benefit of the Fighting Style.

-As a :rsc-b: Bonus Action, you can choose to benefit from the Fighting Style feat you gained from this feat, losing the benefit of one other Fighting Style feat you currently have.
-To regain the benefit of another Fighting Style, you must use a Bonus Action to switch back.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can choose to benefit from the Fighting Style feat you gained from this feat, losing the benefit of one other Fighting Style feat you currently have.
+To regain the benefit of another Fighting Style, you must use a **:rsc-b: Bonus Action**{ .rsc } to switch back.

 ---